 Because no matter what curveballs life may throw at you, the biggest curveball is your birthplace.
 Were you born in a rural village with no access to proper education, a running toilet, or electricity?
 Or were you born in a western country to a good family worrying about first world problems?
 Many of us in North America, Australia, and Europe don’t even know how privileged we are until we see the other side.

 Although we feel we have seen rampant poverty we are usually greeted with a smile in Africa.
 Most people are warm and friendly no matter what they are dealing with in life.
-We have come across some of the happiest people, which makes us wonder who is truly more fortunate at times.
+We have come across some of the poorest people, with nothing to show but smiles.
+Makes us wonder who is truly more fortunate at times.

 The media sucks